Netflix's Mowgli to hit theaters before streaming, playing nice with Hollywood's A-list

-It will be the first time Netflix puts out a blockbuster-style movies in theaters before any of its subscribers can stream it.
+It'll be the first time Netflix puts out a blockbuster-style movie in theaters before any of its subscribers can stream it.
 And Mowgli is only the fourth film that Netflix has granted an exclusive theatrical run.

-Then in an about-face last week, Netflix said it would put three Oscar-bait films in cinemas for an exclusive period.
-Roma, a black-and-white drama by Alfonso Cuarón being hailed as a masterpiece, is getting the longest theatrical exclusive with a three week run before it starts streaming Dec.
-14. Like Mowgli, The Ballad of Buster Scruggs from the Coen Brothers and Bird Box, a postapocalyptic thriller starring Sandra Bullock, get a week in theaters before they start streaming.
+Then in an about-face last week, Netflix said it'd put three Oscar-bait films in cinemas for an exclusive period.
+Roma, a black-and-white drama by Alfonso Cuarón being hailed as a masterpiece, is getting the longest theatrical exclusive with a three-week run before it starts streaming Dec.
+14. Like Mowgli, The Ballad of Buster Scruggs from the Coen brothers and Bird Box, a postapocalyptic thriller starring Sandra Bullock, get a week in theaters before they start streaming.

 Mowgli will play in one theater each in Los Angeles, New York, San Francisco and London on Nov.
 29, before widening to more theaters Dec.
-6. It will be available to stream on Netflix Dec.
+6. It'll be available to stream on Netflix Dec.
 7.

 Netflix bought Mowgli from Warner Bros. in July, believed to be one of the company's costliest purchases ever.
 As part of the acquisition, Netflix committed to giving the movie some sort of theatrical run.